Edwinvera/what-the-fox/README.md

 #### MVP

 - User will be greeted with friendly Fox.
-- Fox will ask some questions and the user will be able to input information.
+- Fox will ask some questions and the user will be able to input some information.
-- A picture af a spirit fox will generate onto the page when the user is done.
+- A picture and a story af a spirit fox will generate onto the page when the user is done.

 #### PostMVP
 - Add second API: Random fox facts?
 - I would also like to add a mouseover event where fox sounds play.

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

 |  Day | Deliverable | Status
 |---|---| ---|